sapphiredev/plugins/packages/logger/README.md

 import '@sapphire/plugin-logger/register';
 ```

-In order to use the Logger in any place other than a piece (commands, arguments, preconditions, etc.), you must first import the `container` property of the `@Sapphire/framework` package.
+In order to use the Logger in any place other than a piece (commands, arguments, preconditions, etc.), you must first import the `container` property of `@sapphire/framework`.
+For pieces, you can simply use `this.container.logger` to access Logger methods.

 ```typescript
 import { container } from '@sapphire/framework';